Andrew Dao | National Bad Faith Insurance Lawyers

 Biography

-Andrew obtained his B.A. in Economics from the University of Texas at Austin, where he was a National Merit Scholar and Jones Scholar.
-He then obtained his J.D. from the University of Houston Law Center.
-Throughout his career, he has counseled individuals, small and mid-size businesses, and Fortune 500 corporations in a wide array of civil litigation matters.
-His experience includes handling catastrophic injury and death cases, product liability cases, workplace safety cases, maritime and Jones Act cases, qui tam, breach of contract and fiduciary duty cases, and commercial litigation disputes—on the plaintiff and on the defense side.
-This experience on both sides of the aisle provides him with a unique perspective, allowing him to move out ahead of arguments and prepare effective strategies to attack or counter the adverse side.
+Throughout his career, Andrew has counseled individuals, small and mid-size businesses, and Fortune 500 corporations in a wide array of civil litigation matters.
+His experience includes handling serious personal injury and wrongful death cases, product liability cases, workplace safety cases, maritime and Jones Act cases, breach of contract and fiduciary duty cases, qui tam, and commercial litigation disputes—on the plaintiff and on the defense side.
+This experience on both sides of the aisle provides him with a unique perspective, allowing him to move ahead of arguments and prepare effective strategies to attack or counter the adverse side.
+He is passionate about the law and considers it a privilege to represent and fight on behalf of his clients.

 Andrew’s body of work is comprehensive and includes: